math-script-level and math-style explainerThis document proposes two new CSS properties math-style and

 These properties intend to implement the following MathML attributes:

-complex interactions between these attributes, MathML elements and font-size
+complex interactions between these attributes, MathML elements and font-size.
+Hence

 relying on native CSS properties seems the proper way to implement it.